Last Updated on

 Duration: around 30-40 min drive from the lakeside

-Disadvantages: during winters it can get really chilly during the morning ride.
+Disadvantages: during winters it gets really chilly during the morning ride.
 There is a serpentine road so make sure you are an experienced driver.
-You need to negotiate with the bike rental company a day before if you leave early morning and hope they show up at the time you need.
+You need to negotiate with the bike rental company a day before if you intend to leave early morning.
+Make sure they show up at the time you need.

 Duration: 2 – 3 hr depending on the route.
 Starts from the northern part of the lake

-Road: at times forest, at times stones.
+Road: The path leads at times through the forest, at times on the stone trail.
 50% of the road you will need to push the bike uphill in front of you.
 From Sarangkot you can reach Pame village within 4 hours.
-Most of the time there is a descending path laid from the big size chippings which you can handle on the mountain bike, however, check the breaks in advance – they need to work on time.
-In Pame, you will see a big river which is crossed by bikes and cars, but there is also a bridge for pedestrians and bicycles.
+Most of the time there is a descending path laid from the big size chippings which you can handle on the mountain bike.
+Check the breaks before renting – they need to work on time.
+In Pame, you will see a big river which is crossed by bikes and cars, but there is also a small bridge for pedestrians and bicycles.
 From Pame there is a nice straight road that will take you to Pokhara lakeside within 20-30 minutes.

 Why to go by bicycle: nice views, a few streams on the way, physical preparation for other adventurous activities.

-Disadvantages: you need to be a confident bike rider to enjoy this trek as the road is complex at times.
+Disadvantages: you need to be a confident bicycle rider to enjoy this trek as the road is complex at times.

-Cost: bicycle rent starts at 400 NPR/day and 500 NPR for the mountain models (this you need).
+Bicycle Cost: the rent starts at 400 NPR/day and 500 NPR for the mountain models (this you need).

 Duration: 30 minutes

 Disadvantages: costly, the price depends on your bargaining skills.
-In low season I haven’t found deals cheaper than 1000 NPR.
-You have to negotiate the price in advance in the evening as you need to leave early.
+In low season the best deal I found was 1000 NPR.
+You have to negotiate the price one day prior as you need to leave early.

-There is a bus that goes to the place where the wheel and paragliding terrain is.
+There is a local bus to Sarangkot from Pokhara.
+It reaches the place where the wheel and paragliding terrain is.
 Coordinates of the bus station in Sarangkot: 28.241963, 83.95014.
 I’ve seen one bus while descending by foot from the hill.
 The local people from the village told the bus goes every 40min – 1 hour (haven’t checked personally).

 Food in Sarangkot

-We took breakfast at a local looking café.
-If you follow the road on the left from the entrance staircase to the Sarangkot viewpoint, there are a few budget cafes.
+While I and my friends reached Sarangkot by different means, we met at the top and took breakfast at a local café.
+If you follow the road on the left from the entrance to the Sarangkot viewpoint, there are a few budget cafes.
 In restaurants, the prices will be more expensive.

-- If you would like to see the snowy peaks from Sarangkot, you need to reach around 6.30 – 7.00.
+- If you would like to see the snowy peaks from Sarangkot, you need to reach around 6.30 – 7.00 a.m.
 After this, the clouds gather around the mountains and by noon the peaks are almost not visible.
-During monsoon season, the morning visibility also depends on the weather.
+During the monsoon season, the morning visibility also depends on the weather.
 It can be foggy at times.

-- Apply sun cream – even if you don’t feel the sun, you can burn.
+- Apply sun cream – even if it’s cloudy and you don’t feel the sun, you can burn (been there, done that).

-- Take water with you – the initial part of the climb will be a forest path, so there will be shops closer to the top and some of the sellers in the smaller villages will be increasing the prices unreasonably.
+- Take water with you – the initial part of the climb will be through the forest.
+There will be shops closer to the top and some of the sellers in the smaller villages will be charging unreasonably high.

-- There are plenty of hotels and guesthouses in Sarangkot in case you decide to stay there.
-Minimum accommodation rates are more expensive there as in Pokhara.
-I’ve asked a few owners – the cheapest was a guest house 700 NPR (7 USD/room/night).
-You might get better rates further inside the village – I wasn’t investigating this topic much.
+- There are plenty of guesthouses and hotels in Sarangkot in case you decide to stay there.
+Accommodation rates are more expensive comparing to Pokhara.
+I’ve asked a few owners – the cheapest guest house was 700 NPR (7 USD/room/night).
+You might get better rates further inside the village – I wasn’t investigating accommodation topic much.

 Have you ever visited Sarangkot?
 What was your experience?